tvriesde/azuredevops-terraform-pipeline/README.md

-# Example Deployment Pipelines for Terraform with Azure DevOps
+# Example Deployment Pipeline for Terraform with Azure DevOps

 This repository contains very basic examples of deployment pipelines for Terraform with Azure DevOps.

 ## Prerequisites

+Requires:
+- An Azure Subscription
+- An Azure DevOps Project
+   - A Service Connection with Contributor rights to Azure Subsription
+   - Available Pipeline agents to execute the pipeline

 To run these pipelines, you need to set up the following resources and configurations in Azure: